 If you aren’t happy with your current broadband service, you can always consider switching broadband provider.
 There are many reasons why people stick with the same provider, but checking out different deals could save you money, and give you the service that you really want.
 If you are thinking about switching broadband provider, our broadband switch experts have put together a few tips, tricks and ideas to help you.

-Beware of the sales people working for your original ISP, or internet service provider.
-They will have some kind of sales retention team that will work to keep you, but if you have made up your mind then stick with it.
+Your current provider will have some kind of sales retention team that will work to keep you, but if you have made up your mind then stick with it.
 If you have found the right deal elsewhere, then you should be assertive and push on with the switch.
 If your dissatisfaction is related to the actual service from the provider, or the speed of your connection, then you should certainly be looking elsewhere for stark improvements.
-The sales retention agent at your current provider will attempt to make promises of improvement, but if your mind is made up then be firm and simply ask for the MAC code.